When we look at businesses holistically, there are four distinct dimensions that account for every decision and action.

 As your business grows, you might decide to hire dedicated people to handle those responsibilities.
 I suggest that you hire people to help with the areas you’re weakest in first so you’ll avoid duplicating your own strengths and get someone who will be fired up about the dimension that you’d rather not deal with.

-In other words, don’t hire people just because other businesses or the cool kids do.
 Many bigger businesses and cool kids make bad decisions on this front and have enough revenue to cover it, but those same decisions would eat you alive.
-I once had a client who, because her past revenues and reserves were so high, didn’t realize that the cost of all of her employees and assistants was resulting in a total business loss for a few quarters.
-It’s only after we had some CFO discussions that this fact became apparent to her.
+I once had a client who, because her past revenues and reserves were so high, didn't realize that the cost of all of her employees and assistants was resulting in a total business loss for a few quarters.
+It was only after we had some CFO discussions that this fact became apparent to her.
 How many months could your business operate with a $2k net loss and make it?

 Call Them What You Like — Just Make Sure the Functions Are Covered